Colman-Bertolo/Caospy/docs/source/Api.rst

 The modules are:

-- **Core**: The core of the package, there are: numerical integration, classification of fixed point 1D and 2D, Symbolic analysis; eigenvalues, eigenvector and roots of systems.
+- **Core**: The core of the package, here we have: numerical integration, classification of one and two dimensional fixed points, Symbolic analysis; eigenvalues, eigenvectors and roots of systems.

+- **trajectories**: Treatment of numerically integrated trajectories of dynamical systems.

 - **poincare**: Generates the Poincare's maps for periodic orbits.

-- **predet_systems**: It has predefined popular systems of ODE's.
+- **predet_systems**: It has predefined well known systems of ODE's.
 Lorenz, Logistic, Duffing, RosslerChaos.

-- **trajectories**: Treatment of integrated trajectories of dynamical systems.

 -------------------------------------------------------------------------------